-This is a guideline for installing the unit into a rack with the optional sliding rail kit (MCP-290-00004-03).
-There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
+This is a guideline for installing the unit into a rack with the sliding rails.
+There are a variety of rack units on the market, which may mean the assembly procedure may differ slightly.
 Refer also to instructions that came with the rack.

-The rail hardware includes two assemblies that consists of two sections: an inner rail that secures to the chassis and an outer rail that secures to the rack.
+Each rail set consists of two sections: an inner rail that secures to the chassis and an outer rail that secures to the rack.
 Note that the rails are left/right side specific.